 - Installing the chimney too close to the built-in oven may cause a fire problem.

 - It is advised to reduce the duct length and bends as much as possible.
 This is because a long duct and too many will prevent the flow of air.
 Ultimately, it may reduce the effectiveness of the chimney.
+The installation procedure of ducted chimneys are complex than ductless chimneys.
+Compare ductless vs duct chimney to know more about their differences.

 Operating Safety of Kitchen chimneys